Kate Kane: Characterization

 Similar to her cousin Bruce, Kate uses her status as a rich socialite to disguise her vigilante activities; however, unlike Bruce, whose playboy persona is usually depicted as a facade, Kate enjoys her public lifestyle, a trait which Bruce himself admires.
 Naturally confident and flirtatious, Kate adapted such characteristics for intel-gathering purposes as a vigilante.

 Kate lives in a penthouse atop the R.H.
 Kane building that also contains her crimefighting headquarters, and holds an office job of some sort.
 She is an occasional gig musician at various bars around Gotham, performing as a guitarist.

 Though never outright stated, the Kanes are implied to be of the Reform Judaism denomination, as Kate and Beth were not preparing for a bat mitzvah on their 12th birthday.
 Kate displays a menorah (Note: The depiction of this menorah in the comics is a nine-branched hanukkiah of the type used in the celebration of Hanukkah, though a seven-branched menorah is a kind typically displayed in homes.) and Shabbat candles in her penthouse and celebrates Jewish holidays, but does not follow kosher dietary restrictions.

 Greg Rucka mentions Kate as being shaped by her parents, who demonstrated "the best of what [military] culture can offer", including personal responsibility, integrity, service, and dimunitization of personal gratification.
 In particular, Kate takes after her father Jacob, as she specifically emulated his levelheaded demeanor in the wake their family tragedy to counteract her grief and inherent hotheadedness.
 This personality shift is something she maintained into adulthood.
 In James Tynion IV's short story "The Wrong Side of the Looking Glass", this emulation of Jacob is expanded upon as including feelings of gender variance that Kate experienced as a child even before the kidnappings; though Kate is cisgender, from a young age she was more interested in masculine pastimes like her father was, something she found confusing and troubling at the time in light of her much more feminine sister.

 Rucka notes that Kate considers her vigilantism no different than military service and likens her adoption of the Batsymbol to fighting under a flag; following an ideal instead of an individual.
 Sara Century of Syfy Wire describes Kate as a "loyal but not unquestioning" ally to Batman despite their disagreements.

 Unlike most members of the Batfamily, Kate has no ethical qualms about using lethal force if necessary, but also dislikes euthanasia.
+Her opinion may have subsequently changed, since in her 2026 series she states that "Batwoman doesn't kill!
+She does not kill."